thsis/AMM18/README.md

 AMM(self)
 ```

-Model class for the 2018 Advanced Marketing Modelling lecture.
+Model class for the 2018 Advanced Marketing Modeling lecture.

+Estimate a model, calculate elasticities and simulate the effects of a price change in just a few lines.

 Examples:
 ```python